ervandew/eclim/doc/content/vim/faq.rst

       -XX:PermSize=64m
       -XX:MaxPermSize=128m

-   On Windows systems you can use the same steps described above, for setting the workspace location, to also specify the jvm memory args.
+   On Windows systems you can use the same steps :ref:`described <eclimd_options_windows>` above, for setting the workspace location, to also specify the jvm memory args.

 If you are using the headed version of eclimd, then setting the jvm memory arguments for eclim is the same procedure as setting them for eclipse.
 Details can be found on the `eclipse wiki`_.

 .. _eclim_troubleshoot: